Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Are JIT-compiled to native code for performance.

-Result: you can instrument the kernel in real time, with safety similar to userspace, and performance close to native code.
+The result: you instrument the kernel in real time, with safety similar to userspace and performance close to native code.

 Why It Matters

-Before eBPF, observing what happened inside the kernel required heavy tools (SystemTap, DTrace in its limited Linux versions) or instrumentation that significantly slowed the system. eBPF changed that equation: fine observability with small overhead.
+Before eBPF, observing what happened inside the kernel required heavy tools (SystemTap, DTrace in its limited Linux versions) that significantly slowed the system. eBPF changed that equation: fine observability with small overhead.

 Use cases that open up: